Zangmu Dam: Downstream concerns

 As the Brahmaputra River flows into India and Bangladesh, China's plans to construct a dam on the river are not without controversy.
 Reportedly, China had previously denied that they were constructing a dam on the Brahmaputra River, even after the contract was awarded.
 In April 2010, Yang Jiechi, their Foreign Minister, officially revealed that they were in fact constructing the Zangmu Dam on the river.
 China has assured India that the dam is "a small project which will not have any impact on the river's downstream flow into North-East India."
-Indian officials such as the Arunachal Pradesh Power Minister Jabron Gamlin express that "China's constructing a dam is a cause of concern for us, but we are not certain how big this dam is and what affect it would have on people living downstream".
+Indian officials such as the Arunachal Pradesh Power Minister Jabron Gamlin express that "China's constructing a dam is a cause of concern for us, but we are not certain how big this dam is and what effect it would have on people living downstream".
 Reportedly, China has refused requests to reduce the height of the dam but the Indian Minister of External Affairs at the time, S. M. Krishna, had asserted that India was not concerned with the dam due to its run-of-the-river design.
 In January 2013 China approved three more dams on the river as part of its Twelfth Five Year Plan.
 The Dagu (640 MW) and Jiexu (560 MW) dams will be constructed upstream of Zangmu and the Jiacha Dam (320 MW) downstream.